 Rule 6.
 Warrant of arrest or summons.

-(a) Upon the filing of an indictment, or upon the acceptance of an information by a judge, the court shall set the case for an initial appearance or arraignment, as appropriate.
-The court shall then issue a summons directing the defendant to appear for that hearing, except as described in subsection (c).
+(a) Upon the filing of an indictment, or upon the acceptance of an information by a judge, the court must set the case for an initial appearance or arraignment, as appropriate.
+The court must then issue a summons directing the defendant to appear for that hearing, except as described in subsection (c).

 (c) If the defendant is not a corporation, a judge may issue a warrant of arrest instead of a summons if the court finds from the information and any supporting statements or affidavits that: